-Yes, that fog may clear for a moment to give you a sense of direction, but don't let your confidence turn into arrogance - you may find yourself talking to the
+Yes, that fog may clear for a moment to give you a sense of direction, but don't let your confidence turn into arrogance - you may find yourself talking

 Nobody (!) knows for sure what technology or business model will prevail in mobile payments.
 We are looking up at Apple and Google, forgetting that 87% of companies that were in Fortune 500 in 1955 are no longer in the list (no, I am not predicting demise